morrownr/USB-WiFi/README.md

 Foreword: There are many USB WiFi adapters that work without the need to install a driver in Linux.
 These adapters use drivers that are already in the kernel and are maintained in the kernel.
 The term `in-kernel` is used in this document when referring to drivers that are already in the kernel.
 With adapters that use in-kernel drivers, simply plug the adapter in and it will work.
 Many people find that using adapters with in-kernel drivers is a better solution than buying an adapter that requires drivers to be found (not easy to find the right driver), downloaded, compiled, installed, fixed (not fun) and reinstalled.

-Note: Linux distros that are regularly used to test many of these adapters: Kali, Ubuntu, Mint, Raspberry Pi OS, Raspberry Pi Desktop (x86), Manjaro, Fedora and Debian.
-Any Linux distro using kernel 5.4 or later should have no problems with the listed adapters and you should experience plug and play performance.
+Note: I use the following distros to test the adapters that I am able to test: Kali, Ubuntu, Mint, Raspberry Pi OS, Raspberry Pi Desktop (x86), Manjaro, Fedora and Debian.
+Any Linux distro using kernel 5.4 or later should allow any of the listed adapters to work plug and play.

 What's new?
 [The Short List - Superstar USB WiFi Adapters for Linux](https://github.com/morrownr/USB-WiFi/blob/main/The_Short_List.md)